volcain-io/fressen/README.md

 # Fressen

-> A restaurant review mobile-ready web application with seamless offline experience.
+> A restaurant review mobile-ready web application with seamless offline experience called "Fressen".

+## Why "Fressen"?

+It's german and the meaning is to eat away something.

 ## Getting started